 \section{The complex field case}

-In the whole Section we assume that the base field is $\C$.
-The condition that a map is not finite at a point $y$ is equivalent to the fact that it is locally not proper in classical topology sense (there is no neighborhood $U$ of $y$ such that $f^{-1}(\overline{U})$ is compact).
+In the whole section we assume that the base field is $\C$.
+The condition that a map is not finite at a point $y$ is equivalent to it being locally non-proper in the topological sense (there is no neighborhood $U$ of $y$ such that $f^{-1}(\overline{U})$ is compact).
 This characterization gives the following: